 Established in 1999, the Thermal Biology Institute is a multidisciplinary team of

-within Yellowstone National Park.
-TBI is currently composed of fifteen faculty representing
+environments within Yellowstone National Park.
+TBI is currently composed of fifteen

-expertise in biochemistry, geochemistry, microbiology, virology, mycology, ecology,
+faculty representing expertise in biochemistry, geochemistry, microbiology, virology,

-plant physiology, and environmental physics.
-In addition to an emphasis on multidisciplinary
+mycology, ecology, plant physiology, and environmental physics.
+In addition to an

 TBI faculty comprise an impressive list of renowned researchers who have collectively garnered over $20 million in competitive research funding for MSU in the past 8 years, including the recent NSF-funded $1.8 million remodel of TBI headquarters on the sixth floor of Leon Johnson Hall.
 A brief list of influential and relevant research currently conducted by TBI investigators and their students include the archaeal viral ecology work of Mark Young, microbial mat community work of David Ward, the novel biofuels and alternative energy work of Brent Peyton and Robin Gerlach, YNP geomicrobiology work of Matthew Fields, unique work on mercury transformation in hot springs by Gill Geesey, multi-site genome sequencing lead by William Inskeep and Tim McDermott, and the computer simulation of hot springs microbial metabolisms by Ross Carlson.

 TBI faculty represent some of the best researchers in biochemistry, geochemistry, microbiology, virology, ecology, chemistry, biochemistry, earth science, engineering, environmental science, and plant sciences.
 Our faculty members are extremely productive and have utilized TBI research funds to leverage additional support from a variety of competitive grant programs including NASA, National Institutes of Health, National Science Foundation, Department of Energy, and the Department of Defense.